Dementia

 Assessment of cognitive function

-The Mini-Mental Status Examination (see sidebar Examination of Mental Status) or the Montreal Cognitive Assessment (MoCA) is often used as a bedside screening test.
-When delirium is absent, the presence of multiple deficits, particularly in patients with an average or a higher level of education, suggests dementia.
+The Mini-Mental Status Examination (see sidebar Examination of Mental Status) or the Montreal Cognitive Assessment (MoCA), is often used as a bedside screening test (3).
+When delirium is absent, the presence of multiple deficits, suggests dementia.
 The best screening test for memory is a short-term memory test (eg, registering 3 objects and recalling them after 5 minutes); patients with dementia fail this test.
 Another test of mental status assesses the ability to name multiple objects within categories (eg, lists of animals, plants, or pieces of furniture).
 Patients with dementia struggle to name a few; those without dementia easily name many.
+The patient's educational background must be factored in when interpreting cognitive test results.
+Patients with fewer years of education tend to score lower on cognitive tests, whch can lead to potential misdiagnosis of cognitive impairment.

 Neuropsychologic testing should be done when history and bedside mental status testing are not conclusive.
 It evaluates mood as well as multiple cognitive domains.
-It takes 1 to 3 hours to complete and is done or supervised by a neuropsychologist.
+Testing is performed or supervised by a neuropsychologist and may take 1 to 3 hours to complete.
 Such testing helps primarily in differentiating the following:

 • Age-associated memory impairment, mild cognitive impairment, and dementia, particularly when cognition is only slightly impaired or when the patient or family members are anxious for reassurance